ApiLogicServer/Docs/docs/Logic.md

 ## With GenAI Logic Automation

-If you have Copilot installed, you can use GenAI to generate rules.
+If you have Copilot installed, you can use GenAI to create rules.
 Enter your GenAI prompt, and use Copilot's **Insert at Cursor** button to pasted into `declare_logic.py`

 You will typically need to make some small changes, such as the import statements.